JpCobraC/Speech_Recognition_Python/README.md

-A simple script in Python for spech recognition
+A simple script in Python for speech recognition

 For my studies in Python